Call Button

 Those suffering from cervicogenic headaches will have a dysfunction along the O-C1, C1-2, C2-3 or all of the combined 3 segments of the upper cervical spine.
 The brainstem and more importantly, the Trigemino-Cervical Nucleus (TCN) is located in the upper three cervical spine.

-The heightened brainstem sensitivity causes a ‘hyper-excitability’ of non-painful sensations which causes the trigeminal cervical nucleus to relay the sensory information to the brain.
-However, due to the heightened sensation, the brain perceives the information as harmful and Cervicogenic Headache sufferes experience headaches and potentially migraine pain.
+The heightened brainstem sensitivity causes a hyperexcitability of non-painful sensations which causes the Trigeminal Cervical Nucleus to relay the sensory information to the brain.
+However, due to the heightened sensation, the brain perceives the information as harmful and Cervicogenic Headache sufferers experience headaches and potentially pain similar to that of chronic migraines.

 I have been to numerous health care providers.
 What makes you different?